← Part of Ignite AI Consulting

 Categories Requiring Maximum Human Presence

 A small set of tasks have human presence, confession, or relational depth as a constitutive element of the work — not as a quality enhancement but as the thing that makes the work what it is.
-If the whole point of a task is presence, AI cannot substitute — it can only counterfeit.
+These are the categories where the framework draws the line against AI substituting for what is most human: embodied presence, real relationship, the work that requires a person made in God’s image.
 In these categories AI is not forbidden, but it is restricted to an adjacent role.

 Scripture & Biblical Content